Immunotherapy for Non-Hodgkin Lymphoma

 The most common side effects of lenalidomide are low platelet counts (with an increased risk of bleeding) and low white blood cell counts (with an increased risk of infection).
 It can also cause painful nerve damage.
 The risk of blood clots isn’t as high as with thalidomide, but it is still increased.
 Like thalidomide, access to lenalidomide is tightly controlled out of concern about possible serious birth defects.

-More information on immunotherapy can be found in our document Immunotherapy.
+More information on immunotherapy can be found in Immunotherapy.